mitchtreece/Spider/README.md

 ### Responses

 `Response` objects are clean & easy to work with.
-A typical data response might look something like this:
+A typical data response might look something like the following:

 ```swift
 Spider.web.get("https://some/data/endpoint").data { response in